Yash-Bandal/CWH/Notes.md

 ### Hamburger nav bar
 You can toggle the visibility of a hamburger menu close button using CSS display: none; [default] and display: block;[on phone media query] based on a media query for mobile devices.

+### Tips
+- A good way is to make the web responsive on phone ..ie adding media queries side by side